How to support this blog?

 Since I always forget the dependencies and the steps, this page is a memo for myself, and for curious people who want to try themselves.

 Note: I am not a programmer.
 I just follow instructions.
-There is nothing magic in the 8 instruction lines that follow.
+There is nothing magic in the few instruction lines that follow.
 Before, or after you've cloned emacs, you can read the INSTALL.REPO file where basically everything I write here is found, along with the README and the INSTALL files where you'll find additional or redundant information.
 It's basically all there.
-I am not making this up.
+This page is just a summary for me.

 ToC